PerchSecurity/perch-data/README.md

 #### Polling

 If you want to poll an action at a regular interval, pass a `pollInterval` entry to the options object like we did for cache-control above.
-The poll will automaticlly start when the component is mounted and clear when the component is unmounted.
+The poll will automatically start when the component is mounted and clear when the component is unmounted.

 The following snippet will call `getNotifications` every 5 seconds: